musairul/SparxSolver/README.md

    - Click on the extension
    - Enter your Google AI API key

-## ⚠️ Disclaimer

-**Educational Use Only**: This extension is designed to help students understand mathematical concepts and problem-solving approaches.
-Please use responsibly and in accordance with your institution's academic integrity policies.

-**Privacy**: Your API key and bookwork are stored locally in your browser.
-No data is sent to external servers except for AI processing through Google's Generative AI service.

 ## 🐛 Troubleshooting

 - **Extension not appearing after "Load unpacked"**: